dmckinnon/dmckinnon.github.io/_drafts/2025-05-15-LLMs-overview.md

 and so on.

-But then what does 53+286 mean?
-Angle+Blueberry?
+But if ‘angle’ = 53 and ‘blueberry’ = 286, adding them is meaningless unless our numbering encodes semantic relationships.
 We need the composition of these numbers associated with words to make sense.
 So what we do is we have a vector space for these numbers.
-Think of a 3-dimnensional vector space to represent positions in a room: (x, y, z).
+Think of a 3-dimensional vector space to represent positions in a room: (x, y, z).
 Each dimension means something different.
 The amount of forwards, the amount of sideways, the amount of up.
 These are all directions in a room though.
 We can get more abstract.
 If you want to classify people, you might use a vector: a dimension for lightness or darkness of skin colour, a dimension for height, a dimension for weight, a dimension for eye colour, a dimension for … foot size, and so on.
 These dimensions need not be unique too.
-We can have some that correlate: finger length and palm area are strongly correlated, but there's no stoppping us from writing both down.
+We can have some that correlate: finger length and palm area are strongly correlated, but there's no stoppping us from writing both down
 We could have, say, 200 measurements to describe a person.

 In a similar vein, we create vectors for words.
+These vectors are typically enormous, for example one of the LLAMA models uses a 4096-dimensional vector for each word in its vocabulary (the vocabulary of an LLM, much like that of a person, is the set of all words they know and can work with).
+The set of all these vectors that can represent words is called the 'embedding space'.

-These are typically enormous, for example one of the LLAMA models uses a 4096-dimensional embedding space.
-Each dimension captures something different, and these could get quite abstract: tense, noun-ness, archaity, slang-ness, how much this relates to other concepts, etc.
+Each dimension of the vectors in the embedding space captures something different, and these could get quite abstract: tense, noun-ness, archaic-ness, slang-ness, how much this relates to other concepts, etc.
 Now we should be able to do math on this.
 What does this mean?
 Well, back to our person classification example, if we get the vector representating a tall dark-skinned person, and subtract from that a vector with a high dark value and a high height value, then we should get a vector similar to that of a person who is short and light-skinned.

-So, if we have a vector representing "dog", with all that that entails, and subtract the vector for "woof" … and then add the vector for "purr", we might get somewhat close to the vector for "cat".
-There's still some differences, but hopefully this illustrates the space.
-Another example: take the vector for "king".
+So, if we have a vector representing "king".
 Subtract the vector for "man".
 Add the vector for "woman".
 This should be close to … the vector for "queen".
 Every vector must, however, be associated with a real word - there is a function that maps words to the embedding space and back.
 So if we end up with a new vector, the function must somehow map it back to a known existing word.
 The group of words we can use is called the "vocabulary" (funny, that).
 We can have a very large expressive vocabulary, but this requires more compute.
 Or, we could have a smaller vocabulary and be faster at computing answers, but be able to say less.
-[TODO: does this need iamges?]

-### A token side note
-So I've said that we have vectors for words this entire time, but strictly speaking the truth is a bit different.
-These models use "tokens", and create vectors in the embedding space for "tokens".
-A token can be a whole work, or it can be a building block of a word - think of a suffix like "ed" or "ing".
-If we have the token "walk", and we add the vector for the token "ing", then we should change the "tense-ness" of the vector for the token "walk" - "ing" makes this present tense (walking), vs "ed" which would make it past tense (walked).
-This is just a more expressive and efficient way to store tokens.
-If we tried to encapsulate every word individually, this would be hugely inefficient in memory.
-By storing sub-words like tokens, which themselves can be concepts, we can be more efficient. (eg. Many words we use are compound words of latin or greek-originating parts.
-Consider helicopter, misogyny, shopkeeper, and so on.).
-Short words, like "and", or really rare words, like erudite, might be tokens themselves, but common pieces of words - "ing", "ion", "real", etc - are made into tokens

-(TODO: can do more detail here but this already might be second level detail)
+### Summary and terms
+To reiterate, LLMs use a database, called a vocabulary, of words, called tokens, where each word maps to a large vector of numbers, called embedding vectors.
+These embedding vectors represent with many dimensions all the different concepts, relationships, and semantic meaning a token might hold.

+Now that we’ve seen how words become numbers, let’s explore how Transformers use those numbers to predict text

 ## Transformers
 So we have the embedding space.
 Instead of words, we work on large vectors which encapsulate a lot of concepts and "type-ness" about each word.